JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

 Configuration files are read into JEDI as :code:`eckit::Configuration` objects.
 More specifically, :code:`eckit::Configuration` is the base class that is often accessed through its derived classes :code:`eckit::LocalConfiguration` and :code:`eckit::YAMLConfiguration`.
 All of these classes are defined in the :code:`src/eckit/config` directory of the  `eckit repository <https://github.com/ecmwf/eckit>`_.

-As described in our document on :doc:`JEDI Testing <unit_testing>` (see :ref:`Tests as Applications <test-apps>` in particular), JEDI applications are executed by passing an :code:`oops::Application` object to the :code:`execute()` method of an :code:`oops::Run` object.
+As described in our document on :doc:`JEDI Testing <../../../inside/testing/unit_testing>` (see :ref:`Tests as Applications <test-apps>` in particular), JEDI applications are executed by passing an :code:`oops::Application` object to the :code:`execute()` method of an :code:`oops::Run` object.
 The name of the configuration file (including path) is generally specified on the command line when running a JEDI executable and this file name is passed to the constructor of the :code:`oops::Run` object.
 There is it used to create an :code:`eckit::Configuration` object which is passed to the Application when it is executed.
 The :code:`eckit::Configuration` class contains a number of public methods that can be then used to query the config file and access its contents.

 To illustrate how this works, let's return to our :code:`test_qg_hofx` example introduced in the previous section.
 The configuration file for that test is called :code:`qg/test/testinput/hofx.yaml`.
 In this example, our Application happens to be a HofX object and :code:`oops::HofX` is a subclass (child) of :code:`oops:Application`.
 So, the configuration file is passed from the command line to the :code:`oops::Run` object and then to the Application as an argument (of type :code:`eckit::Configuration`) to the :code:`oops::HofX::execute()` method.
 This general approach is similar to other Applications.